kaizenjegan/guactube.site/README.md

 # Guac Tube

-This is a private video library web app built in react for me to share videos with my friends!
+This is a private video library web app built in react to enable me to share videos with my friends!

 ## Getting Started